 Skill Level — Intermediate

-- Adhesive backed wood paper (2 colors) — I had some of the wood paper lying around, but Silhouette America sells it as well (see here).
+- Adhesive backed wood paper (2 colors) — I had some of the wood paper on hand, but Silhouette America sells it as well here.
+Or if you need a larger size, this is the brand I used.

 - Chipboard tag — I had one in my stash already, but you can certainly cut one with your machine.
 If you are using Silhouette brand chipboard you may want to test stacking and gluing several pieces together.
 It’s a bit thin and we want the tag to have good body.
 You could instead use a wood tag so it looks like solid wood.
 Or you could put the wood paper on both front and back of your piece of chipboard.